 1. Prepare for the transcription process:

-Before beginning the transcription process, it is important to gather all the necessary materials and set up a comfortable and quiet workspace.
+Before beginning the transcription process, it is crucial to gather all the necessary materials and set up a comfortable and quiet workspace.
 This may include a computer, transcription software, an excellent audio-quality headset with a microphone, and respondents.

 2. Record the interview: